Mauro-el-Nomada/Mauro-el-nomada/README.md

 - 👯 I’m looking to collaborate on **I seek to operate on multiple fronts, ranging from digital security for investigative journalists and human rights advocates to the comprehensive protection of fauna, flora, populations, and the environmental ecosystem, including the reforestation of the Amazon.
 Additionally, I am interested in collaborating on projects dedicated to combating corruption and organized crime, thereby contributing to the ongoing preservation of democracy and the protection of the environment.**

-- 🤝 I’m looking for help with building [Amazonia International Leaks](https://www.buymeacoffee.com/app/wishlist)
+- 🤝 I'm looking for help to find a job in OSINT.

 - 💬 Ask me about **Privacy, OPSEC, secure communication, anonymity, and cyber defense.
 I provide robust machine construction services for journalistic or OSINT investigations against formidable adversaries with unlimited time, resources, and knowledge, such as autocratic governments with high levels of surveillance and censorship, as well as other persistent threats. 💻🔒**